Handsonlearner/handsonlearner.github.io/generic.md

 Vision: “We are in an era of computer science as a fundamental academic skill"

-Mission: Strengthening our ability to perform in STEAM aubjects using the art of computer science.
+Mission: Strengthening our ability to perform in STEM aubjects using the art of computer science.

 Challenge: Technology is advancing at such a rate that traditional ways of teaching and learning are not pushing students and teachers to their full potential.